AbrarS242/csv-analyser/README.md

 ## Key Features

-### Data Processing

-CSV Analyser reads CSV data from files and processes it into an internal format for manipulation.
+- **Data Processing**: CSV Analyser reads CSV data from files and processes it into an internal format for manipulation.
 It provides a user-friendly command-line interface for interacting with the data.

-### Interactive Commands

-The command-line interface supports various commands for manipulating and analysing the data.
+- **Interactive Commands**: The command-line interface supports various commands for manipulating and analysing the data.
 From calculating statistics to sorting and plotting, CSV Analyser offers a range of functionalities to meet your data analysis needs.

-### Statistical Analysis

-You can perform statistical analysis on selected columns of data, including computing maximum, minimum, average, and median values.
+- **Statistical Analysis**: You can perform statistical analysis on selected columns of data, including computing maximum, minimum, average, and median values.
 This feature allows for quick insights into your dataset's characteristics.

-### Sorting

-CSV Analyser enables sorting of CSV data based on specified columns.
+- **Sorting**: CSV Analyser enables sorting of CSV data based on specified columns.
 It maintains stability in sorting to preserve the original order of rows where ties occur.

-### Data Visualization

-Generate frequency histograms of selected columns as sideways bar charts for visualizing data distributions.
+- **Data Visualization**: Generate frequency histograms of selected columns as sideways bar charts for visualizing data distributions.
 CSV Analyser provides flexible options for customizing the appearance of your plots.

 ## Getting Started
 1. **Clone the Repository**: Begin by cloning the CSV Analyser repository to your local machine.